-If you don’t feel like shopping but would like some new plants, it’s the ideal time to take soft-wood cuttings of shrubs such a Deutzia and Weigela.
+If you don’t feel like shopping but would like some new plants, it’s the ideal time to take soft-wood cuttings of shrubs such as Deutzia and Weigela.

-It’s the perfect time to sow the following biennials; Oenothera biennis (evening primrose), Cheiranthus cheiri (wallflower), Dianthus barbatus, Dipsacus fullonum (teasel), Digitalis purpurea (foxglove), Hesperis matronalis (sweet rocket), Lunaria biennis (honesty), Myosotis sylvatica (forget-me-not), polyanthus, poppies, sweet Williams, winter pansies, and Verbascum thapsus.
+It’s the perfect time to sow the following biennials; Oenothera biennis (evening primrose), Cheiranthus cheiri (wallflower), Dianthus barbatus, Dipsacus fullonum (teasel), Digitalis purpurea (foxglove), Hesperis matronalis (sweet rocket), Hesperis matronalis var. albiflora, Lunaria annua (honesty), Myosotis sylvatica (forget-me-not), polyanthus, poppies, sweet Williams, winter pansies, and Verbascum thapsus.
 These varieties are very beneficial to bees, pollinating insects and wildlife, and look fantastic in your garden!

 Sowing Hellebore seeds now, before they have formed a hard seed coat will result in speedier germination, often in just a few days.

 Feed roses with a specially designed rose feed to encourage flowering and give your plants a big drink of water – one or two full watering cans – every few weeks, during dry weather.